mattia-3rne/multi-phase-electric-power-system-analysis/README.md

 i_k(t) = \hat{i}_k \cdot \sin(\omega t + \varphi_k)
 $$

 Then the neutral current is the superposition of these $N$ sine waves.
-In a **perfectly balanced system**, where all amplitudes $\hat{i}$ are equal and phases are shifted equidistantly by $2\pi/N$, this sum is exactly zero.
+In a **perfectly balanced system**, where all amplitudes $\hat{i}$ are equal and phases are shifted equidistantly by $2\pi/N$, this sum is exactly zero:

 $$
-\text{Balanced Case:} \quad i_N(t) = 0 \quad \forall t
+i_N(t) = 0 \quad \forall t
 $$

 ---

-### 2. The Phenomenon of Constant Power Transfer
+### The Phenomenon of Constant Power Transfer

 A fundamental and unique property of symmetric polyphase systems is that the **total instantaneous power** delivered to a resistive or inductive load remains strictly constant over time.
-This stands in stark contrast to single-phase systems, where the power pulsates at double the grid frequency (dropping to zero twice per cycle), causing mechanical vibrations and torque ripple in motors.
+This stands in stark contrast to single-phase systems, where the power pulsates at double the grid frequency, causing mechanical vibrations and torque ripple in motors.

 To prove this for a general system with $N$ phases (where $N \geq 3$), we assume a perfectly symmetric supply.
 Let the voltage $u(t)$ and current $i(t)$ for the $k$-th phase be shifted by an angle of $\frac{2\pi k}{N}$, with a load power factor angle of $\phi$.